- What are the eligibility requirements for KMS membership?

 Please refer to this chart for information regarding our membership categories and current dues.

 Yes.
 Our bylaws require physicians to belong to their county medical society in order to be a member of KMS.
 County medical society dues vary from county to county.
 Members who have questions or concerns about their county society, should contact the President or Secretary of their county medical society.

 The Revenue Reconciliation Act of 1993 states that association dues used for lobbying activities are not deductible as a business expense.
-After reviewing the current budget and evaluating the staff time allocated to various activities, we have determined that 85 percent of your 2014 and 2015 KMS dues may be deducted as a business expense for federal income tax purposes.
+After reviewing the current budget and evaluating the staff time allocated to various activities, we have determined that 85 percent of your 2016 and 88 percent of your 2019 KMS dues may be deducted as a business expense for federal income tax purposes.

 No portion of any dues paid to KaMPAC, the KMS political action committee, may be deducted as a business expense.

 Gifts made to the Kansas Medical Foundation, a 501C(3) organization are fully tax deductible.